 1. Check your address info on Google

-Nearly 90% of all buyers start their search online, and with virtual home tours becoming popular due to the pandemic, it’s even more important to be aware of what your listing looks like online.
+Nearly 90% of all buyers start their search online, and with virtual home tours becoming popular it’s even more important to be aware of what your listing looks like online.
 I make it a point to review the seller’s tax records with them in just case the information is wrong.
 Incorrect information on Zillow, Redfin, Realtor.com and other sites can give a different estimated value than your asking price.
 Once the listing is uploaded and starts to show up on Google, check your address info to make sure it reflects the correct information about the property.

 2. Account for improvements and issues